sandeepyadav1478/axiom/README.md

 pip install -e .
 # or for development
 pip install -e ".[dev]"
-# or with SGLang for local inference
+# or with SGLang for local inference (NVIDIA systems only)
 pip install -e ".[dev,sglang]"
 ```